Kenosha Kingfish Host Families

 "I believe in karma.
 It's what I can do to help the community.
 It's what I can do to help people and give back," Hoey said.
 "And that's really what I'm doing- giving back."

-Hoey said all of the other host families for the Kingfish formed a little community.
-She said they always sit together at the games behind the dugout.
+Hoey said all of the other host families for the Kingfish formed a little community, and always sit together at games.
 The host family community is the reason why she continues to do it.

 "My husband passed away last year and I thought 'am I going to do this?'
 And you have to, because they [the other host families] care," Hoey said.